5TFG4/MGL_Tech_Tree/README.md

 # MGL_Tech_Tree
-A python web application for building and displaying a customizable "tech tree".
+A python web application for building and displaying a customizable tech tree.